Randy Arozarena Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The Tigers' 4.53 team ERA ranks 21st across all MLB pitching staffs.

-- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.51).
+- Tigers pitchers combine to allow 129 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- Olson (1-4 with a 4.71 ERA and 47 strikeouts in 49 2/3 innings pitched) makes the start for the Tigers, his ninth of the season.
+- Skubal gets the start for the Tigers, his sixth of the season.
+He is 1-1 with a 4.57 ERA and 27 strikeouts through 21 2/3 innings pitched.

-- In his last appearance on Friday against the Miami Marlins, the right-hander threw six innings, giving up four earned runs while surrendering eight hits.
+- The left-hander's most recent appearance came on Sunday against the Miami Marlins, when he went 4 2/3 innings, surrendering four earned runs while giving up six hits.

-- The 24-year-old has a 4.71 ERA and 8.5 strikeouts per nine innings in 11 games this season, while giving up a batting average of .237 to his opponents.
+- In five games this season, the 26-year-old has put up an ERA of 4.57, with 11.2 strikeouts per nine innings.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.